 Harrison is a tiny village located in the state of Nebraska.
-With a population of 246 people and just one neighborhood, Harrison is the 180th largest community in Nebraska.
-Harrison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 238 people and just one neighborhood, Harrison is the 180th largest community in Nebraska.
+Harrison has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Unlike some villages, Harrison isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harrison are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Harrison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harrison is a village of service providers, professionals and sales and office workers.
 There are especially a lot of people living in Harrison who work in teaching (12.80%), office and administrative support (10.40%) and farm management occupations (8.80%).

 In addition, many people in Harrison have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.